CS196Illinois/Lecture-Notes/Linkedlists.md

 You don't need random access to any elements <br>
 You don't know the size of your dataset <br>

+## When to not use linked lists
+You need random access to elements <br>
+You need constant time access to indexed elements<br>
+You need speed when iterating through elements.
+Linked Lists are slower in iteration because arrays use pointer arithmetic<br>
+Memory is a concern: Arrays are more memory efficient than linked lists.
+Each Node in a linked list requires data and a pointer.<br>

 ## The Linked List Class

 ```python